sahadnk72/sahadnk72.github.io/_posts/2014-09-08-bypass-email-oculus.md

 Step 3 : Attacker requests for a password recovery link for his account and extracts the token received.
 Let's call it `passtoken`.

-Step 4 : Attacker goes on and edits the account settings to change his email to an email address with target's domain name (`attacker@xcompany.com`) which sends an email verification link (with `verifytoken`)to that email address which doesn't exist.
+Step 4 : Attacker goes on and edits the account settings to change his email to an email address with target's domain name (`attacker@xcompany.com`) which sends an email verification link (with `verifytoken`)to that email address which doesn't even exist.

-Step 5 : Attacker uses the initially extracted token (`passtoken`) on email-verify endpoint and circumvents the protection.
+Step 5 : Attacker uses the initially extracted token (`passtoken`) on email-verify endpoint and circumvents the protection and ends up being a member of `xCompany`.
+Profit!!

-It worked both the `passtoken` and `verifytoken` are still valid for his account, and the application failed to validate/differentiate it's use.
+It worked because,both the `passtoken` and `verifytoken` were still valid for his account, and the application failed to validate/differentiate it's purpose.

-{% highlight text %} Report sent : 28 Aug 2014 Escalation : 29 Aug 2014 Fix : 07 September 2014 Bounty awarded : 08 September 2014 {% endhighlight %}
+{% highlight text %}
+Report sent : 28 Aug 2014
+Escalation : 29 Aug 2014
+Fix : 07 September 2014
+Bounty awarded : 08 September 2014
+{% endhighlight %}